ontola/raadstalk/README.md

 ## Local development

-- `docker-compose -f docker-compose.dev.yml up --build web`
+- `docker-compose -f docker-compose.dev.yml up --build nginx`
 - Setup the environment variables `cd server && mv template.env .env`
 - Redis admin is available at `http://localhost:8888`
 - If you have VSCode, you can use the `Debug server` configuration